-How to Make Money Blogging in 2021: The Complete Guide
+How to Make Money Blogging: The Complete Guide

-The idea that you can make money blogging sounds like a dream.
+Making money blogging sounds like a dream.
 Not only do you get to work independently and skip the 9-to-5, but you can also blog from anywhere in the world about the topics of your choice.
-While it involves hard work, it’s perfectly achievable for anyone, including beginners, with the right strategy.
+While it involves hard work, even beginners can achieve this with the right strategy.

-Whether you’re simply looking for a side hustle or want to make a living from blogging, this comprehensive guide will walk you through actionable steps on how to start a blog, how to build your readership and grow your blog.
-Then, you’ll learn about the robust tools you can use to turn your website traffic into money.
+You’ll need to create a blog, of course.
+After that, you’ll need to grow your audience.
+Whether you want a side hustle or a career, this comprehensive guide will walk you through actionable steps on how to start a blog, build your readership and grow your blog.
+Then, you’ll learn about using the robust tools that can turn your website traffic into money.